fuyw/jrlzoo/awac/README.md

-# Advantage Weighted Actor Critic (AWAC)
+# Advantage Weighted Actor-Critic (AWAC)

-A Jax implemenation of AWAC for offline RL fine-tuning.
+A Jax implementation of AWAC.